 Healing

 Historically the ash is believed to strengthen the liver and spleen.
 It cleanses the body.
+The Greek physician Hippocrates used it in remedies for gout and arthritis.

-If you place the leaves inside your shoes your feet will feel refreshed.
+Folklore says that if you place the leaves inside your shoes your feet will feel refreshed.

 Dreams